evanx/ndeploy-bash/README.md

   actualCommit=`git log | head -1 | cut -d' ' -f2`
   hsetnx $ns:res:$id actualCommit $actualCommit
 ```
-where we `hsetnx` response hashes e.g. `demo:ndeploy:res:8` (matching the `req:8` request).
+where the service sets e.g. `:res:8` (matching the `:req:8` request).

-We push the request `id` to the `:res` list.
+It notifies the client that the response is ready by pushing the id to the `:res` list.
 ```shell
   lpush $ns:res $id
 ```
- Fiinally we `lrem` the request id from the pending list:
+ Incidently, the service will `lrem` the id from the pending list:
 ```shell
   lrem $ns:req:pending -1 $id
 ```
-where we scan from the tail of the list.
+where we scan from the tail of the list via the `-1` parameter.

 ### Resources